The Difficult Art of Giving

 The Difficult Art of Giving rethinks standard economic histories of the literary marketplace.
 Traditionally, American literary histories maintain that the post-Civil War period marked the transition from a system of elite patronage and genteel amateurism to what is described as the free literary market and an era of self-supporting professionalism.
 These histories assert that the market helped to democratize literary production and consumption, enabling writers to sustain themselves without the need for private sponsorship.
 By contrast, Francesca Sawaya demonstrates the continuing importance of patronage and the new significance of corporate-based philanthropy for cultural production in the United States in the postbellum and modern periods.

-Francesca Sawaya is Associate Professor of English and Director of Graduate Studies at the University of Oklahoma and author of Modern Women, Modern Work: Domesticity, Professionalism, and American Writing, 1890-1950, also available from University of Pennsylvania Press.
+Francesca Sawaya is Associate Professor of English and American Studies at the College of William & Mary and author of Modern Women, Modern Work: Domesticity, Professionalism, and American Writing, 1890-1950, also available from the University of Pennsylvania Press.